-The school was founded by a group of teachers and administrators, Mrs. Badillo, Mrs. Heron, Mrs. Tina Shannon, Mrs. McMullen and Mrs. Miller, who wanted to provide more educational opportunities for students in southwest Riverside County.
+The school was founded by a group of teachers and administrators, Mrs. Badillo, Mrs. Heron, Mrs. Tina Shannon, Mrs. McMullen, and Mrs. Miller, who wanted to provide more educational opportunities for students in southwest Riverside County.
 At the heart of our inception is the dedication to developing the whole child.
-The founder’s philosophy is rooted in the belief that students not only deserve an excellent education, but a conscious development of good character, a sincere respect for a student regardless of past performance, social status or affiliation and a dedication to the principles of a democratic society through an education in civic responsibility and a commitment to patriotic ideals.
+The founder’s philosophy is rooted in the belief that students not only deserve an excellent education, but a conscious development of good character, a sincere respect regardless of past performance, social status, or affiliation, and a dedication to the principles of a democratic society through an education in civic responsibility and a commitment to patriotic ideals.

 The charter was developed over several months and thoughtful consideration was given to the name of the school.
 As a tribute to the Santa Rosa Plateau, in the hills of west Murrieta, the name was chosen out of many selections of local, historical significance.
 The serene beauty of the plateau is seen in the actual picture used as our website banner, above.

 Our mascot, the Ranger, was also chosen out of several hundred names and two years of discussion as to the importance of what we represent as a school community: responsible, dedicated, tough, a protector, one who maintains order on the “frontier.”
 While the Santa Rosa Plateau has its own Rangers whose duty is to protect and preserve the local park and open spaces for future generations, we too, see the symbol as one of great importance for our “Rangers,” dedicated to the protection and preservation of ideals.